christopheryoung/chrisyoung/site/prose/blog/posts/2008-04-24_battlestar_galactica_a_complaint.markdown

 ---
-{date: '2008-04-24', explananda: '', title: 'Battlestar Galactica: A complaint'}
+{date: '2008-04-24', explananda: '', title: 'Battlestar Galactica: A complaint', tags: tv, scifi}

 ---
 In the fictional world of Battlestar Galactica it is a fact of no little consequence that Cylons are virtually indistinguishable from humans, right down to the cellular level.
 And yet they're different in all kinds of ways!
 For example, when they get killed, their consciousness gets uploaded so that they can just jump right into another body.
 But if they're indistinguishable from humans right down to the cellular level then <em>by what mechanism is this accomplished</em>?
 And this is just the beginning of the features that supposedly make them very different from humans.
 The writers of the show seem to me to be making a really stupid move somewhere in the vicinity of <a href="http://www.explananda.com/?p=2225">this common mistake</a>.

 I'm not sure why this irritates me so much.
 I can suspend disbelief for an impressive variety of fictional worlds.
 But this!
 This I can hardly stand.
 Perhaps it's because the mistake here is one that I see in serious contexts, whereas journalists don't typically go around talking about star trek transporters as though we have currently working models.
 Anyway.
 Yeeeeearg.